cirosantilli/linux-cheat/compile/library.md

 Program that loads shared libs for other programs.

-central part of the Linux system.
+Central part of the Linux system.

 This program links to no shared libs!